Cinematography: Color

 After the advent of motion pictures, a tremendous amount of energy was invested in the production of photography in natural color.
 The invention of the talking picture further increased the demand for the use of color photography.
 However, in comparison to other technological advances of the time, the arrival of color photography was a relatively slow process.

 Early movies were not actually color movies since they were shot monochrome and hand-colored or machine-colored afterward (such movies are referred to as colored and not color).
 The earliest such example is the hand-tinted Annabelle Serpentine Dance in 1895 by Edison Manufacturing Company.
 Machine-based tinting later became popular.
 Tinting continued until the advent of natural color cinematography in the 1910s.
-Many black and white movies have been colorized recently using digital tinting.
+Many black-and-white movies have been colorized recently using digital tinting.
 This includes footage shot from both world wars, sporting events and political propaganda.

 In 1902, Edward Raymond Turner produced the first films with a natural color process rather than using colorization techniques.
-In 1908, kinemacolor was introduced.
-In the same year, the short film A Visit to the Seaside became the first natural color movie to be publicly presented.
+In 1909, Kinemacolor was first shown to the public.

 In 1917, the earliest version of Technicolor was introduced.
 Kodachrome was introduced in 1935.
 Eastmancolor was introduced in 1950 and became the color standard for the rest of the century.

 In the 2010s, color films were largely superseded by color digital cinematography.